harmonoid/harmonoid/README.md

 ## 📖 Workings

-Majority of functioning code in app is [here](https://github.com/alexmercerind/harmonoid/tree/master/lib/scripts) in the repository.
+Majority of functioning & logical code in this app, is [here](https://github.com/alexmercerind/harmonoid/tree/master/lib/scripts) in the repository.

 For downloading music, a dedicated server is necessary which you can see [here](https://github.com/harmonoid/harmonoid-service).
 It is managed by me, [@raitonoberu](https://github.com/raitonoberu) & [@mytja](https://github.com/mytja).